Low Carbon Transportation Investments and AQIP Projects

 HVIP provides vouchers to help California fleets purchase advanced technology trucks and buses.
 The State's investment in HVIP plays a crucial role in accelerating early market penetration of clean technologies with the goal of transforming the California fleet.

-Manufacturers must apply for CARB approval of their vehicle or engine, including zero-emission vehicles, new vehicles equipped with electric power take-off systems (ePTOs), and low NOx engines in order for them to become eligible.
+Manufacturers must apply for CARB approval of their vehicle or engine, including zero-emission vehicles and new vehicles equipped with electric power take-off systems (ePTOs) in order for them to become eligible.

 HVIP policy is updated each year as part of the annual Funding Plan for Clean Transportation Incentives.